-Before, our organization has been focusing on only persons with disabilities, especially physical disabilities.
-But now we work with different groups of people: for example lawyers, scholars, reporters and journalists.
-Now we are connected to different types of people and so our circle has become bigger.
-We are also connected to human rights organizations and LGBT (Lesbian, Gay, Bisexual, Transgender) organizations as well.
-It is important that we talk to people in different fields and walk towards the same goal.
-I hope we can share more information with you all and to get even more support.
+Before, our organization focused only on persons with disabilities, especially physical disabilities.
+But now we work with different groups of people, such as lawyers, scholars, reporters, and journalists.
+Now we are connected to different types of people, and so our circle has become bigger.
+We also are connected to human rights organizations and LGBT (Lesbian, Gay, Bisexual, Transgender) organizations.
+It is important that we talk to people in different fields and work towards the same goals.
+I hope that we can share more information with you all and gain even more support.
 Thank you very much.
+(Slide 11-15)

-Mr. Goibuchi Thank you very much, Ms. Lin.
-I could see clearly that very intentionally you are engaging yourself in the improvement of communication.
-Our challenges in a society are not individual’s responsibilities or problems.
-Recognizing that the systems and frameworks in a society are causing the challenges, they should be tackled from mutual perspectives so-called network or ecosystem.
-Ms. Hara of Murano Miraim visited those two organizations and supported the implementation of trainings and workshops and also the development of their project plans.
+Goibuchi / Thank you very much, Ms. Lin.
+I can see clearly that you very intentionally are engaging in the improvement of communication.
+Our challenges in a society are not an individual’s responsibilities or problems.
+Recognizing that the systems and frameworks in a society cause the challenges, we know that they should be tackled from mutual perspectives as a so-called network or ecosystem.
+Ms. Hara of Murano Mirai visited those two organizations and supported the implementation of training and workshops and also the development of their project plans.
 We would like Ms. Hara to share with us what you think of their achievements.